 Under Richard Seale’s/Luca Gargano’s proposed rum categorisation, this would most-likely be classed as a “Rum” – from a modern multi column still, although this rum does also have some pot still product, too.

 This rum arrives in an outer blue, narrow and elongated tin with a red wax seal denoting the distillery’s year of inception, 1796, along with a label presented in a passé design.
-The similarly shaped bottle i.e. tall and thin, has a near identical front label.
+The bottle’s new design is tapered from the neck downwards, which looks pretty good and has a near identical front label.
 The rear label has some historical notes along with limited production and Solera ageing notes, all written in Spanish.
 The bottle’s top and neck has a wax seal melted over it, along with a basic but welcome cork enclosure.

 It looks and feels classy!